Krish-179/Kurisu-AnimeTracker/README.md

 # Kurisu-AnimeTracker
-AnimeTracker is an Android app that helps you manage, track, and update your anime progress *automatically*.
+Kurisu is an Android app that helps you manage, track, and update your anime progress *automatically*.
 It integrates with MyAnimeList (MAL) and AniList APIs, automatically updating your list when an episode is 90% watched.
 This is my first big project built with *Jetpack Compose*.

 ⚠ *Note:* This app currently supports *offline downloaded anime* only and *MP4* files.
 Other streaming sources or file formats (like MKV) are *not supported*.